-- Civil Air Patrol Leave: Employees who are members of the Civil Air Patrol shall be granted unpaid leave in order to perform duties as required by law.
+- law.
 The District may request that the employee be exempt from responding to a specific mission. - Coast Guard Auxiliary Leave: Employees who are members of the United States Coast Guard Auxiliary shall be granted unpaid leave in order to perform duties as required by law.
-The District may request that the employee be exempt from responding to a specific mission.

-- Crime Victim Leave: An employee shall not be required to use vacation, sick, or personal leave, in order to comply with a subpoena to testify in a criminal proceeding, to attend a criminal proceeding, or to participate in the preparation for a criminal proceeding, when the employee is the crime victim, is a witness to the crime, or has an immediate family member who is the victim of the crime being prosecuted. - Election Leave: The District will not terminate, discipline, threaten or take adverse actions against an employee based on the employee's service as an election judge.
+The District may request that the employee be exempt from responding to a specific mission. - Crime Victim Leave: An employee shall not be required to use vacation, sick, or personal leave, in order to comply with a subpoena to testify in a criminal proceeding, to attend a criminal proceeding, or to participate in the preparation for a criminal proceeding, when the employee is the crime victim, is a witness to the crime, or has an immediate family member who is the victim of the crime being prosecuted. - Election Leave: The District will not terminate, discipline, threaten or take adverse actions against an employee based on the employee's service as an election judge.
 An employee who is appointed to serve as an election judge may, on Election Day, be absent from his or her employment for the period of time that the election authority requires the employee to serve as election judge.
 Employees must notify employers at least seven days prior to an election that they will be absent from work on Election Day due to service as an election judge. - Firefighter Leave: The District will permit employees to use available leave, other than sick leave, or unpaid leave, for time required to respond to an emergency when the employee is performing duties as a volunteer firefighter, as defined under the law.
 The District requires documentation from the volunteer fire department's supervisor to support the need for each such absence.
 Employees who meet the legal definition of "volunteer firefighter" shall not be terminated from employment for joining a volunteer fire department or for absences required for responding to an emergency. - Leave to Vote: Any employee eligible to vote, who does not have three successive hours free from employment with the District while the polls are open will be granted leave for up to three hours while the polls are open to allow an employee to vote if the employee makes the leave request prior to the date of the election.
 The District may specify the three-hour time period during which the employee is entitled to take leave.
 The District will not subject the employee to any penalty or discipline, or deduction from salary or wages when a timely request for leave to vote is made. - Military Leave: Employees will be granted military leave pursuant to Missouri state law and the Uniformed Services Employment and Reemployment Rights Act of 1994.
-Employees who require military leave must provide the District with required documentation in order for the District to process the requested leave. - Jury Duty Leave: Employees are entitled to paid leave for required appearances associated with federal or state jury duties.
-Employees must submit any fees or payment received from the court to the District for reimbursement.
+Employees who require military leave must provide the District with required documentation in order for the District to process the requested leave. - Jury Duty or Subpoena Leave: Exempt employees are entitled to paid leave for required appearances associated with federal or state jury duties or subpoenas.
+However, if an exempt employee must appear for an entire workweek and no work is performed, the employee will not be paid for that week.
+Non-exempt employees are not entitled to paid leave for required appearances associated with federal or state jury duties or subpoenas.
 Employees are not required to use leave in order to perform jury duty, and the District will not terminate, discipline, threaten or take adverse actions against an employee on account of the employee's receipt of or response to a jury summons.